e200/MakeAccessible/readme.md

 # Make/Accessible

-A very lightweight PHP package that let you easily access and test singleton classes and inaccessible instance members like private properties and protected methods.
+Lightweight PHP package that let you easily access and test singleton classes and inaccessible instance members like private properties and protected methods.

 ## Table of contents